Austria to give citizenship to descendants of Nazi victims | DW | 20.09.2019

-Austrian lawmakers have voted to provide path to Austrian citizenship for descendants of people who had been forced out of the country by the Nazis.
+Austrian lawmakers have voted to provide path to Austrian citizenship for descendants of people who were forced out of the country by the Nazis.
 Great-grandchildren of Nazi victims would also be eligible.

 Under a new law, Austria will grant citizenship to claimants who can prove that one of their ancestors was forced out of the country by the Nazi regime.
 A broad majority voted for the law on Friday in parliament, with the local Jewish community also expressing their approval.